jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 two spaces, and linear maps take $0$ to $0$ (you can visualize such maps as planes through the origin).
 Thus, such fully-connected layers typically add a *bias* to each output node to turn the map into an affine map.
 This enables the model to respond zeroes in the input.
 Thus, the hidden layer as a whole has now both a weight matrix, and also a bias vector.
+A linear mapping with a constant bias is commonly referred to as an *affine map*.

-The second issue is that our hidden layer's now-affine mapping is still linear, and one of our requirements for our approximation function was nonlinearity (a strict prerequisite for universality).
+The second issue is that our hidden layer's now-affine mapping still scales linearly with the input, and one of our requirements for our approximation function was nonlinearity (a strict prerequisite for universality).
 Thus, we perform one final non-linear operation the result of the affine map.
 This is known as the *activation function*, and an infinite number of choices present itself here.